MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ## Summary of Group Norms

     We are mature, respectful, and trust one another to be consistently trying their best to contribute to the group.
-We also hope for thegroup to stay active as a helpful resource for the main CDS program.
+We also hope for the group to stay active as a helpful resource for the main CDS program.
 <!-- group norms list -->
 ## Group Norms List